 Keep in mind that the prices for answering services can vary quite a bit and depend on many factors.
 Comparison shopping in the world of phone answering services can be a challenge.
 Transparent pricing isn’t always available, and measuring one company’s offerings against another when you compare answering service prices can be like comparing apples and oranges.
 Fortunately, we have researched the industry prices for 2020 and this guide will explain everything you should know when it comes to the cost of an answering service.

 A quoted price should only be the start of your research into answering service pricing.
 You don’t buy a car, hire employees or choose a place to live based on the lowest available price, so why should you do the same with answering services?
 The price quoted to you for the cost of an answering service should be one of many factors you consider before making a decision.
 Rather than looking solely at the sticker price, it’s worth considering the big picture to truly get the most cost-effective phone answering service plan.

-This thorough article will help you easily understand different pricing models, billing practices, hidden costs, and the scope of pricing plans for answering services.
+This in-depth article will help you easily understand different pricing models, billing practices, hidden costs, and the scope of pricing plans for answering services.
 We’ll also delve into the differences between cheap services and affordable ones, and how value – not price – is key.
 There is a lot at play when it comes to the true cost of answering services, but be sure that we have done our homework and will make things as simple to digest as possible.

 Our 2021 Answering Service Price Research

 We gathered 2021 prices for our answering service comparison from 18 different providers across the industry (ours included) that are headquartered in the United States.
 That collective data is what brought us to conclude that the average cost for an answering service is $1.12 per minute or around $1.75 per phone call.
 Call duration can obviously vary, so the industry mean of 1 minute and 35 seconds per call was used to calculate the average per call price.